eslam135/Singleton-Pattern/README.md

 ### <span style="color:lightgrey">The Singleton Pattern is a creational design pattern that ensures that only one instance of a class is created throughout the lifetime of an application.
 It provides a global point of access to the same instance of an object.

-### In the code provided, the `Leaderboard` class is a Singleton class.
+### In our code, the Leaderboard class is a Singleton class.
 It has a private constructor, which prevents the creation of new instances of the class from outside the class.
-The class also has a private static instance variable `instance`, which is the single instance of the `Leaderboard` class that is shared across the entire application.
+The class also has a private static instance variable instance, which is the single instance of the Leaderboard class that is shared across the entire application.

-### The `getInstance()` method is a static method that returns the single instance of the `Leaderboard` class.
-If the `instance` variable is `null`, it creates a new instance of the `Leaderboard` class and assigns it to the `instance` variable.
-If the `instance` variable is not `null`, it simply returns the existing instance.
+### The getInstance() method is a static method that returns the single instance of the Leaderboard class.
+If the instance variable is null, it creates a new instance of the Leaderboard class and assigns it to the instance variable.
+If the instance variable is not null, it simply returns the existing instance.

 ## <span style="color:pink">Why is it used?</span>